risingwavelabs/risingwave-docs/docs/sql/syntax/sql-pattern-dynamic-filter.md

 The dynamic filter in this query is in the `WHERE` clause.
 The filter condition `product_profit > max` compares the `product_profit` column from the `products` table to the maximum value of the `profit_margin` column from the `sales` table, which is stored in the subquery `max_profit`.
 The value of the maximum profit margin is dynamic and changes based on the values in the `sales` table.

-The following example query calculates the parts that cost more than 0.01% of the total money spent.
+The following query calculates the parts that cost more than 0.01% of the total money spent.

 ```sql
 CREATE MATERIALIZED VIEW mv1 AS